refined-github/refined-github/readme.md

 - Visit your profile by pressing <kbd>g</kbd> <kbd>m</kbd>.
 - Cycle through PR tabs by pressing <kbd>g</kbd> <kbd>←</kbd> and <kbd>g</kbd> <kbd>→</kbd>, or <kbd>g</kbd> <kbd>1</kbd>, <kbd>g</kbd> <kbd>2</kbd>, <kbd>g</kbd> <kbd>3</kbd> and <kbd>g</kbd> <kbd>4</kbd>.
 - [Go to the next or previous commit from the bottom of the commit page](https://user-images.githubusercontent.com/24777/41755271-741773de-75a4-11e8-9181-fcc1c73df633.png)
+- Access a user's repositories by source type using the `Repositories` tab.

 ### Previously part of Refined GitHub